ActivitySim/activitysim/_sources/development.rst.txt

 * The master branch contains the latest working/release version of the ActivitySim resources
 * The master branch is protected and therefore can only be written to by the `Travis <https://travis-ci.org/>`__ CI system
-* Work is done in an issue/feature branch (or a fork) and then pushed to a new brach in the repo
+* Work is done in an issue/feature branch (or a fork) and then pushed to a new brach
-* The test system automatically runs the tests on the new branch
+* The test system automatically runs the tests for a subset of the model (a subset of zones, households, and models) on the new branch
 * If the tests pass, then a manual pull request can be approved to merge into master
-* The repository administrator handles the pull request and makes sure that related resources such as the wiki, documentation, issues, etc. are updated
+* The repository administrator handles the pull request and makes sure that related resources such as the wiki, documentation, issues, etc. are updated.
+The repository administrator handles the pull request and makes sure that related resources such as the wiki, documentation, issues, etc. are updated.
+The repository manager also runs the full scale model (all zones, households, and models) to ensure the example model runs successfully.
-* Every time a merge is made to master, the version should be incremented and a new package posted to PyPI
+* Every time a merge is made to master, the version is incremented and a new package posted to `Python Package Index <https://pypi.org/>`__

 Versioning
 ~~~~~~~~~~